 Why This Matters If You 3D Print

-If you’re like me — working with STL files from Thingiverse, Printables, or your own designs — 3D Viewer was the default quick-look tool on Windows.
+If you work with STL files from Thingiverse, Printables, or your own designs, 3D Viewer was the default quick-look tool on Windows.
 Double-click an STL, see what it looks like, decide if it’s worth slicing.
 Simple.
+Fast.
+Built-in.

 Microsoft’s suggested replacement is Babylon.js Sandbox, a browser-based viewer.
-Problem is, it doesn’t support STL files.
+It doesn’t support STL files.
 The most common format in 3D printing, and their official alternative can’t open it.

 What I Switched To

 I’ve been using GeometryViewer for the past few months.
-It’s a browser-based 3D viewer that handles everything I throw at it:
+Browser-based, handles everything I throw at it.

-The key thing for me: it handles STL files with proper normals and gives you a realistic material preview.
+The thing that matters most for printing: it handles STL files with proper normals and gives you a realistic material preview.
 I can see what a print will actually look like before I slice it.

 The Full Timeline of Microsoft’s 3D Exit